 Bonded leather is like the scrapple or hot dogs of leather; it is made up of leather scraps that are finely shredded and bonded together using polyurethane or latex onto a fiber mesh or sheet.
 The amount of leather in the actual mix can vary greatly (from 10%-90%), and thus affect the functional and aesthetic properties of the finished product.

 Bonded leather is often painted to give it color and could also be pressed/embossed to give it the appearance of a particular grain or leather style.
+For a deeper look, click here for my article about bonded leather.

 Types of Leather Grades – For Raw Hides